skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

   - [File #1](#file-1): Documents to be handed to the consulate
   - [File #2](#file-2): Auxiliary documents, supportive material
   - [File #3](#file-3): Original documents and materials
+- Once submitted, all documents **handed** to the consulate will be gone, cannot be retrieved regardless of the outcome.
+Only the passport will be given back to you.

 #### File #1

 These are the documents that are to be handed to the consulate.
 Regardless of the outcome of the visa application, documents in this file will be lost, won't be recovered once submitted, except for the passport alone.

 - Visa type photographs `[EMBA]` `[GUID]` `[RELO]`
   - Total of two according to `[RELO]`, though `[GUID]` claims it should be four, so be prepared
   - 35x45mm
   - biometric
+  - non-smiling, no hat/cap, no glasses, no scarf except for religious reasons
   - white background
   - Taken in the last 6 months
   - Indicate the reason you're taking this photo to the photographer, they know the requirements well